 Explaining IAM roles in Google Cloud Platform (GCP): Basic, Custom, and Predefined

 From storage solutions to application development, Google Cloud Platform (GCP) offers a wide variety of services to meet the needs of its users.
-But with these opportunities comes several security risks.
+However, with these opportunities come several security risks.
 This is where Identity and Access Management (IAM) roles come in, providing an extra layer of security for your data and services.

 What is IAM on GCP?